hepcat72/TILDETeams/independent_review_guidelines.md

 #### REVIEWER RESPONSIBILITIES

-It is the reviewer's overall responsibility to work with the author are toward the common goal of satisfying the requirements of merging the implementation of approved change requests with as few defects as possible.
+It is the reviewer's overall responsibility to work with the author toward the common goal of satisfying the requirements of merging the implementation of approved change requests with as few defects as possible.

 The reviewer's independent review responsibilities are to: